 The health and safety of our customers, employees and community are always our top priority.
 With widening concerns about the Coronavirus, our branches will be Drive-Up ONLY until further notice.

-Please call your local branch for assistance with any transaction that cannot be performed through our drive-up.
+Please call your local branch for assistance with any transaction that cannot be performed through our drive-up or if you have any questions.

 Unity Bank will waive all penalties for customers that would like to close their certificates of deposit prior to the maturity date.
 Please call your local branch for assistance.
 A list of branch locations and phone numbers can be found HERE.